-The Board of Education is in charge of collecting school fees.
 All students are charged a supply fee of \$50 per child per year.
 This covers various student supplies throughout the year.
-The supply fee is to be paid at the beginning of each school year unless otherwise arranged with the School Board.
+The supply fee is to be paid at the beginning of each school year unless otherwise arranged with the school board or principal.